Troponin T, Serum

 As with all markers of cardiac injury, elevations of troponin T do not in and of themselves indicate the presence of an ischemic mechanism.
 Many other disease states are associated with elevations of troponin T via mechanisms different from those that cause injury in patients with acute coronary syndromes.
 These include trauma (eg, contusion, ablation, or pacing), congestive heart failure, hypertension, hypotension (often with arrhythmias), pulmonary embolism, renal failure, and myocarditis.

 Various cutoffs have been proposed to identify patients with acute coronary syndromes and those at risk for future cardiac events.
 The cutoff used in earlier clinical studies (receiver operator curve cutoff) was around 0.10 ng/mL troponin T. This cutoff misses many patients at risk for short- or long-term adverse outcomes.
-The cutoff previously used at Mayo Clinic, 0.03 ng/mL, was based on the analytical performance of existing methodology for troponin T, and was chosen to approximate the level that could be measured with <10% imprecision.
+The cutoff previously used at Mayo Clinic, 0.03 ng/mL, was based on the analytical performance of the existing methodology for troponin T, and was chosen to approximate the level that could be measured with less than 10% imprecision.
 More recent recommendations suggest that a level of troponin T that exceeds the 99th percentile of values found in a healthy population optimizes identification of patients at risk of cardiac events.
 Levels seen in the normal population are undetectable (<0.01 ng/mL) by the current troponin T assay.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature